 Dresses, skirts, skirts with jackets, dressy two-piece knit suits or sets, and skirts that are split at or below the knee are acceptable.
 Dress and skirt length should be at a length at which you can sit comfortably in public.
 Short, tight skirts that ride halfway up the thigh are inappropriate for work.
-Mini-skirts, skorts, sun dresses, beach dresses, and spaghetti-strap dresses are inappropriate for the office.
+Mini-skirts, skorts, sun dresses, beach dresses, and spaghetti-strap dresses are inappropriate offensive words, terms, logos, pictures, cartoons, or slogans; halter-tops; tops with bare shoulders or plunging necklines; golf-type shirts; collarless or banded collar shirts; sweatshirts; and t-shirts